Lexington Medical Center changing visitation policies

-WEST COLUMBIA, S.C. — The Lexington Medical Center’s visitation policies are changing on Wednesday, June 2.
+WEST COLUMBIA, S.C. — Lexington Medical Center’s visitation policies are changing on Wednesday, June 2.

 All approved visitors will be screened by staff before entering a hospital facility and may have to leave, based on their screening results.